rainlanguage/docs.rainlang.xyz/docs/raindex/9-scenarios.md

 # Front Matter Scenarios
-[Scenarios](https://github.com/rainlanguage/specs/blob/main/ob-yaml.md#front-matter-scenarios) in dotrain files provide a hierarchical configuration structure that generates specific rainlang instances through binding composition.
-This system allows developers to define multiple execution contexts for the same rainlang, enabling production deployment, testing, and simulation from a single configuration.
+[Scenarios](https://github.com/rainlanguage/specs/blob/main/ob-yaml.md#front-matter-scenarios) in dotrain files provide a hierarchical configuration structure that generates specific rainlang instances through composition for that specific scenario.
+This system allows developers to define multiple execution contexts for the same rainlang, enabling production deployments, testing, and simulation runs from a single configuration.

 ## Scenario Structure